MicaViera/holbertonschool-printf/README.md

 This function prints arguments according to a format.
 Also converts this arguments for output based on the format of the string.

+## Requirements of the Project:

+* Allowed editors: vi, vim, emacs.
+* All your files will be compiled on Ubuntu 20.04 LTS using `gcc`, using the options `-Wall -Werror -Wextra -pedantic -std=gnu89`.
+* All your files should end with a new line.
+* A `README.md` file, at the root of the folder of the project is mandatory.
+* Your code should use the `Betty` style.
+It will be checked using betty-style.pl and betty-doc.pl.
+* You are not allowed to use global variables.
+* No more than 5 functions per file.
+* The prototypes of all your functions should be included in your header file called `main.h`.
+* All your header files should be include guarded.

 ## The tasks of the project:
 This project has requirements.
-The tasks are divided in the number 0 and the number 1.
+The tasks are divided in the number 0, number 1 and the number 2.
 *Task 0: Write a function that produces output according to a format and returns the number of characters printed excluding the null byte used to end output to strings.